srsran/srsRAN_4G_docs/srsran_user_manuals/source/general/source/4_contributions.rst

 2. How do I complete and submit the CLA?
 ----------------------------------------

-The srsRAN CLAs can be found `here <http://www.softwareradiosystems.com/files/cla/>`_.
+The srsRAN CLA for Individual contributions can be found :download:`here <SRS-CLA-Individual.pdf>`.
+The srsRAN CLA for Entity contributions can be found :download:`here <SRS-CLA-Entity.pdf>`.
 Download the appropriate CLA, then print, sign and scan the document before sending by email to licensing@softwareradiosystems.com.

 3. How will my contributions to srsRAN be used?